Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 • Outpatient Program (OP)

-The differences between these programs are the amount of time spent at the treatment facility, from 7 days per week to just a few hours a day for a few days per week.
+The difference between these programs is the amount of time spent at the treatment facility, from 7 days per week to just a few hours a day for a few days per week.

 Free by the Sea is a treatment facility located in the state of Washington on 5 acres of waterfront property.
 We have professional relationships with detox centers in the surrounding area.
 After detox, our serene setting and our staff of experienced, compassionate professionals can offer you the rest and rehab that you so desperately need and deserve.